 decided to investigate into the background of these street children to know

-them," said Ndjarakana.
-The Protection Project - The www.protectionproject.org/human_rights_reports/report_documents/namibia.doc [accessed 2009] GOVERNMENT RESPONSES- The Labor Code of
+Project - Namibia [DOC] The www.protectionproject.org/human_rights_reports/report_documents/namibia.doc [accessed 2009] GOVERNMENT RESPONSES- The Labor Code of

-addition, the code provides that no child under the age of 15 may be employed
+the code provides that no child under the age of 15 may be employed in an

 underground, and no child under the age of 18 may work at night.
 The